Recently updated on December 15th, 2020Jump to Recipe

-Christmas cake, named after Christmas, is actually a winter cake with so many nuts, spices, rum etc in it.
+The Plum Cake for Christmas is actually a fruit cake that is apt for winters with so many nuts, spices, rum etc in it.
 It is a very healthy cake which keeps you warm during the chilly days.
 So, you can make it throughout winters and enjoy it with tea or pack in your lunch box.

 We are going to make this Christmas Cake more healthy by using wheat flour.
 And believe me, nowhere you will feel the taste of wheat.
 The sponginess, texture and taste are not at all compromised.
 Though Rum is meant for chilling days only we are not using it as we want to make it alcohol-free.
 However, if you want to add rum you can either soak the fruits in rum or add little, just a few drops while making the cake.